RyanColl/laravel-php-media/README.md

 whoever,654
 ```

 I tackled this issue using the following code when a get request is sent to login.php with username and password set.
-The following code gets the contents from our users.txt and turns it into an array by explodign it on every new line.
+The following code gets the contents from our users.txt and turns it into an array by exploding it on every new line.
 This leaves us with an array of four strings.
-I go into a foreach loop with the new array, and inside we explose each statement on the comma.
+I go into a foreach loop with the new array, and inside we explode each statement on the comma.
 Example: ```tiger,123``` becomes an array of two elements, ```tiger``` and ```123```.
 We then match the username and password with the respective field, and if they both match, we do NOT kill the file. we simply return the function to avoid the die from running.
 If they do not match, we just immediately die with a link to login.
 ```php
 function checkAuth() {
     $contents = file_get_contents("users.txt");